TheCosmosSeries/.github/profile/README.md

 A collection of Minecraft Mods created by TheCosmicNebula for Forge 1.20.1.

-This project is currently undergoing the transition to 1.21.1 and NeoForge.
+The series is currently undergoing the transition to 1.21.1 and NeoForge.

 ## Modrinth Page